Nata Lee Shows Off Pert Derriere And Sideboob In Thong Swimsuit As She Ponders Being Able To Travel Soon

 The clip showed Nata wearing what appeared to be a pale blue thong swimsuit, which showed off her enviable behind and long, lean legs as she stood with her back to the camera.
 The outfit was cut low at the sides and featured thin straps that sat over her slender shoulders.

-The celebrity’s long unstyled blond locks hung loosely over her shoulders.
-As the clip played, the revealing sides showed off plenty of her sideboob as Nata stretched up and pushed her hair out of the way.
+The celebrity’s long, unstyled blond locks hung loosely over her shoulders.
+As the clip played, the revealing sides showed off plenty of sideboob as Nata stretched up and pushed her hair out of the way.

 The Instagram sensation wore white tube socks that were pulled up to mid-calf.
 They featured a blue image of a hand on each side.
 One her feet, Nata wore clean white runners.